NATO scrambled jets 290 times due to Russian planes in 2021 | DW | 28.12.2021

 "Generally, intercepts occurred without incident as NATO planes take off to identify the approaching aircraft and escort it out of the area.
 Very few intercepted flights entered allied airspace,'' NATO said in a statement.

 NATO intercept flights are a routine occurrence.
-But despite escalating tensions between the alliance and Moscow over the deployment of Russian armed forces near Ukraine's borders in recent months — prompting a warning from US intelligence over a potential Russian military offensive against its neighbor — the number of Russia-linked intercepts declined this year.
+But despite escalating tensions between the alliance and Moscow, the number of Russia-linked intercepts declined this year.

+US intelligence has warned of a potential Russian military offensive against Ukraine over the deployment of Russian armed forces near its neighbor's borders in recent months.

 In 2020, NATO jets scrambled around 350 times in response to Russian aircraft.